IBM-Bluemix-Docs/compare-comply/formats.md

 # Supported input formats
 {: #formats}

-IBM Watson&reg; Compare and Comply supports a variety of input formats, including PDF, JSON, Microsoft Word, images, and text.
+{{site.data.keyword.cncfull}} supports a variety of input formats, including PDF, JSON, Microsoft Word, images, and text.
 {: shortdesc}

 ## General support
 {: #general}

-Observe the following notes regarding files submitted to Compare and Comply.
+Observe the following notes regarding files submitted to {{site.data.keyword.cncshort}}.

   - Not all input formats are accepted by all methods.
 For more information, see [Support by method](#methods) and the lists of supported methods in the details of each input type described in the following sections.
   - For optimal results, specify the MIME type when submitting a file.
 For example, if you submit a PDF file, it is recommended that you specify the file as follows: